-If you’re celebrating turkey day in Orlando, chances are Disney World will be a part of your plans.
-A Disney World Thanksgiving offers plenty of family-friendly activities, with each of the four parks—Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios—all open.
+If you’re celebrating turkey day in Orlando, chances are Disney World tickets will be part of your plans.
 From where to eat to what to see and do, my guide to a Disney World Thanksgiving will give you a head start on this traditional American holiday.

 Where to Eat in Disney World for Thanksgiving

 While all of Disney World's renowned restaurants and eateries will be open, the following restaurants will be serving delicious Thanksgiving meals with all the trimmings along with your favorite dishes: